qualcomm-qrb-ros/qrb_ros_color_space_convert/README.md

 <details>
 <summary>Do I need to do additional development for the pipeline?</summary><br>
-Yes, you’ll need to implement a ROS node to publish images, as well as a subscriber node to process the output from the color space conversion node.
+Yes, you'll need to implement a ROS node to publish images, as well as a subscriber node to process the output from the color space conversion node.
 </details>

 ## 📜 License